Preface: Speed

 "You didn't have to let him take you," Jack said.
 "You had fifty horsepower on him."

-I was totally in the zone now -- knuckles white, sweat on my forehead, the flutter in my chest a narcotic pounding.
+I was totally in the zone now -- knuckles white, sweat on my forehead,

 I was humiliated.
 We were about ten miles outside of Lexington now and the highway was clogged, but I silently vowed to hunt down that Firebird -- I couldn't get the image of the young man's triumphant smile as he'd zoomed away out of my head.
 Jack could see what I was up to, but he figured we were done.